Here's how the Artemis II astronauts prepared for their historic trip around the Moon

 A banner covered with the signatures of NASA employees and contractors is seen on the perimeter fence of Launch Complex 39B with NASA’s Artemis II SLS rocket and Orion spacecraft in the background.
 (Cover Image Source: NASA/Joel Kowsky)

 Although they will not land on the Moon, their spacecraft will fly between 4000 and 6000 miles above the lunar surface, allowing them to gather information about lunar craters and variations in color and reflectivity, as mentioned earlier.
-Besides poring over the basics of geology, the crews spent time on field trips on Earth to understand how to decode lunar geological features.
+Besides poring over the basics of geology, the crew spent time on field trips on Earth to understand how to decode lunar geological features.

 Artemis II Mission Specialist Christina Koch stands in a windswept volcanic field during geology training in Iceland, where volcanic terrain serves as an analog for lunar landscapes.
 (Image Source: NASA/Robert Markowitz)